There are three (3) categories of grants available through the Bowen Island Community Foundation. Information and applications can be found below:

 The criteria for those grants are different from the criteria for the Foundation’s Community Impact Grants.
 However, the Knick Knack Nook applications are also due on February 15, and will be considered by the Foundation Grants Committee and Knick Knack Nook representatives alongside the yearly Community Impact Grant applications.

-Small Neighbourhood Grants
+– Neighbourhood Small Grants –

 Your Bowen Island Community Foundation in partnership with the Bowen Island Municipality gives grants from $50 to $500 to support projects that bring people together, share skills and knowledge, build a sense of belonging and responsibility, and respect and celebrate diversity.
 Watch this 4 ½ minute video on how the grant program works.